-During your second year, you become proficient in the assessment of patients in every part of the healthcare delivery system, including the public, city and state, private, and federal sectors.
-You also gain exposure to outpatient psychiatry, child and adolescent psychiatry, and consultation–liaison psychiatry.
+During your PGY-2 year, you become proficient in the assessment of patients in every part of the healthcare delivery system, including the public city and state, private, and federal sectors.
+You also gain new firsthand exposure to outpatient psychiatry, child and adolescent psychiatry, forensic psychiatry, as well as consultation–liaison psychiatry.

 Inpatient Psychiatry Clinical Training for Residents

 During PGY-2 year, you rotate through several inpatient psychiatry units for 4 to 8 weeks at a time.
 Some of these sites are the same as those offered in the PGY-1 year.
 Returning to these sites as a PGY-2 allows you to hit the ground running as a more experienced clinician.
 As a PGY-2, you also rotate on more specialized inpatient units, learning more about forensic and child and adolescent psychiatry.

 In PGY-2, you have the opportunity to train at Kirby Forensic Psychiatric Center working with patients committed under New York criminal law.
 You learn about restorative psychiatric care provided to people found incompetent to stand trial.
 Providers here also serve involuntarily committed civil patients found to be too dangerous for other state facilities.
 You develop the forensic skills to perform evaluations of these patients for legal purposes.
 You also learn how to prepare a report for court, addressing commitment, competency, and treatment over objection.